-A UTR (Unique Taxpayer Reference) is a 10 digit number unique to a Company, Individual or Legal Entity.
-It is made up of 3 parts;
+A Unique Taxpayer Reference(UTR) is a unique 10 digit number for a Company, Individual or Legal Entity.
+You can validate a UTR below.

-A UTR or Unique Taxpayer Reference, is a number that is unique to
+A Unique Taxpayer Reference or UTR, is a number that is unique to

 you (the legal entity) Assigned by HM Revenue and Customs to charge Tax (either Income Tax or in the case of a company,